sithukyaw007/Foundry_Toolkit_for_VSCode_Lab/workshop/lab02-multi-agent/docs/10-careers-mcp-challenge.md

 Do not add autonomous job selection, send resume data to the shared service, or combine multiple listings into one fit score.

-## Trainer debrief

-Ask attendees:

-1. Why is search kept outside the agent?
-2. Why can only one agent call `get_job`?
-3. What does the stable key contribute beyond a source URL?
-4. Why must retrieved job descriptions be treated as untrusted data?
-5. What breaks if source metadata is not relayed with `last_agent` context?
-6. How does this enhancement preserve the original Lab 02 fallback?

 The key lesson is that MCP adds useful external context, while explicit selection, least-privilege tools, privacy boundaries, and provenance keep the workflow predictable and auditable.